 How to get to Broken Beach Nusa Penida Bali

-If you want to experience true island life, definitely rent a scooter upon arrival in the harbour as your Nusa Penida transport.
+Nusa Penida transport.
 A scooter is by far the best way of getting around Nusa Penida.
-It can take up to an hour to get across the island and in recent years, Nusa Penida has made an effort to build a nicely paved coastal road that runs on the east side of the island, but many of the attractions will still have rougher patches.
+It can take up to an hour to get across the island.
+In recent years, Nusa Penida has made an effort to pave the roads all over the island, but many of the attractions will still have rougher patches.

 Make sure to ask for a helmet with your rental as a precaution, better to be safe than sorry!